 Of course, it doesn’t say that today especially now that it’s out on Good Old Games, but you can bet that this helped to keep the game alive in the hands over a new generation of pilots that might otherwise have never gotten a hold of it.
 The openness of the game, thanks to FRED, had also injected it with new life in the hands of a very talented modding community over at Hard Light Productions.
 Hard Light has plenty of links to a huge collection of mods that do almost everything ranging from bringing in Star Trek ships to full conversions such as Wing Commander: The Darkest Dawn.
 But if you just want to stick with the original game there’s also the FreeSpace Open project which integrates a number of enhancements including even better visuals.
 I reloaded FreeSpace 2 just to see how good it looked.
 I also had to experience the campaign all over again.

-The ad below is made up of three pages.
+The ad posted above was made up of three pages.
 The first page stands alone as the intro and when you flip the page, you’ll see the two page spread filled with energy weapons smashing giant ships into expensive scrap.
 The number of big ships and fighters being thrown at each other in the sequel make the first game look like a warm up and the ad isn’t exaggerating too much in telling players what is waiting for them.

 FreeSpace 2 had a harder edge to it than either Star Wars or Wing Commander did thanks to the grimdark of its future.
 Listening to the flailing desperation worked into its missions as your commander called out the latest ship to be destroyed by the enemy, finding the unexpected surprises lurking within the corpse of a dead star, and dealing with the overwhelming , Cthulhu-esque mystery and terror of the Shivans themselves layered with the eerie soundtrack made the game’s universe stand out like few others have.
 Throughout the game, the Shivans never lost their mystery and that only enhanced their reputation as an unstoppable galactic knee-jerk reaction, a violent response of nature than something that wanted to talk and explain itself to you.